Uncover the future of SPARC Emulation with Charon SSP.

 Ready to transform your legacy systems?

-There exist several legacy system modernization approaches.
-Options range from lift and shift, rehosting and replatforming to refactoring or full system replacement.
-The choice depends on the organization’s goals and resources.
-Some methods are less disruptive than others.
 Bringing in expert insights can significantly enhance this process, as specialists are equipped to develop a tailored legacy system modernization strategy.
-The modernization journey varies for each organization.
+The modernization journey varies for every organization.
 It may be quick for some and lengthy for others.
 Careful planning is crucial for success.

 The 7 R's of modernization are strategic options that organizations can consider when modernizing their legacy systems: